 The Topics We Cover

-If you ask yourself if this guide can help you to rack up your SSI game, read further and see which topics we will go through.
+If you ask yourself if this guide can help you to level up your SSI game, check out the topics we'll cover!

 Bulb icon yellow

-Note: This article aims to provide a practicable guide in how to use the LinkedIn SSI effectively for content and profile optimization efforts.
-Straight ahead, if you are looking for a tool to monitor your LinkedIn success you might want to check out our LinkedIn Analytics Dashboard β†’ it's 100% free to get started.
+Note: This article aims to provide a practical guide for using the LinkedIn SSI effectively for content and profile optimization efforts.
+But if you're here to look for a tool to monitor your LinkedIn success, you might want to check out our LinkedIn Analytics Dashboard → it's 100% free to get started.

 What Is LinkedIn's Social Selling Index?